liamzebedee/liamz.co/_posts/2013-06-06-webrtc-p2p-criticism.md

 But the only real solution is **changing the WebRTC API to suit us**, so we could do do signalling by directly communicating with the other peer.
 I've looked into this and it [isn't possible](http://stackoverflow.com/questions/16954585/is-it-possible-to-directly-connect-using-ice-and-then-do-direct-peer-to-peer-sig) right now, but I think it should be.

 ### Conclusion
 I don't claim to have all the answers — if someone knows how to achieve this, and refutes what I have said, then great!
-I don't care about being right, I just want to know the correct information.
 Until then, **something needs to be done**.

 [^addIceCandidate]: the WebRTC API has few tutorials for people coming from a BSD sockets background, but basically how this works is you use the [addIceCandidate](http://www.w3.org/TR/webrtc/#widl-RTCPeerConnection-addIceCandidate-void-RTCIceCandidate-candidate) function to add a remote endpoint (RTCIceCandidate object) for the peer you will be connecting to.
 [^createOffer]: see the [createAnswer](http://dev.w3.org/2011/webrtc/editor/webrtc.html#widl-RTCPeerConnection-createOffer-void-RTCSessionDescriptionCallback-successCallback-RTCPeerConnectionErrorCallback-failureCallback-MediaConstraints-constraints) documentation